ApryseSDK/pdftron-react-native/API.md

 function, optional

 This method gets all the fields for a particular page.
+If no page number is passed the method gets the Fields for all the pages.
 Additionally if a field of type signature is present it will have a hasAppearance which is a boolean to represent whether a signature field was signed.
 The hasAppearance field will be undefined for all other fields except signature.